grandier/JetpackComposeStory/README.md

 # JetpackComposeStory
-## JetpackComposeStory is a project created as part of the Dicoding "Menjadi Android Developer Expert" course.
+## JetpackComposeStory is a project created as part of the Dicoding course.
 It is a sample application built with Jetpack Compose, a modern UI toolkit for building native Android apps with declarative Kotlin code.

 ### Features
 JetpackComposeStory is a simple app that allows users to view and read stories.
 The app includes the following features: